elephfront/application/README.md

 ### copy:directories

 Copy the directories **pages** and **system** (and all the directories configured under the `compile.directories` configuration key) to the **build** directory.

+## Contributing

+If you find a bug or would like to ask for a feature, please use the [GitHub issue tracker](https://github.com/Elephfront/application/issues).
+If you would like to submit a fix or a feature, please fork the repository and [submit a pull request](https://github.com/Elephfront/application/pulls).

+## License

+Copyright (c) 2017, Yves Piquel and licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Please refer to the LICENSE.txt file.